2019 Manila local elections: Mayor

 Joseph Estrada is running for his third term as the Mayor of Manila.
 Meanwhile, Alfredo Lim is seeking to make his comeback as the mayor after being defeated by Estrada twice in the 2013 and 2016 elections.
 Meanwhile, Francisco "Isko Moreno" Domagoso, the youngest mayoralty candidate and who served as Vice Mayor for both Estrada and Lim, is running for the first time as the mayor.
 Lim is the only mayoral candidate without a running mate.

+Opinion polling

 Vice Mayor

 Ma.
 Sheilah "Honey" Lacuna-Pangan is running for her second term.

 House of Representatives elections

 1st District

 Manuel Luis "Manny" Lopez (NPC, supported by PDP-Laban and KKK) is the incumbent, and he will face former representative Benjamin "Atong" Asilo to contest a second term.
 Lopez is the son of former Manila Mayor Mel Lopez.
 Asenso Manileño did not nominate any candidate in this district.

 2nd District

 Carlo Lopez is the incumbent, and is term-limited.
 His cousin Alex is running under the Nacionalista Party, with support from PMP and KABAKA; Carlo is a member of PDP-Laban.
 Also running are incumbent councilors Rolan Valeriano (Asenso Manileño) and Rodolfo "Ninong" Lacsamana (NUP).
 The coalition of PDP-Laban and KKK did not nominate any candidate in this district.